mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_concepts.html.md

 ### Usage

-Each instance of the `input` keyword must have a schema.
+The concept statement specifies input sources and output targets.
+Input sources are listed after the `follows` keyword and output sources are listed after the `feeds` keyword.

+Input sources can be other concepts or the `input` stream.
+The `input` stream is the original input to the system.
+It flows into the system from outside the BRAIN.
+Each reference to the `input` stream must have a schema, which can be anonymous.
+(An [anonymous schema][1] is a list of schema fields in place of a schema name).

+Output targets can also be other concepts or the `output` stream.
+The `output` stream refers to the output of the BRAIN.
-This schema is required but it can be anonymous.
-The `output` keyword must not have a schema.
+The `output` stream is never referenced with a schema.

-The concept must declare an output schema after `predicts` keyword.
-This schema is required but it can be anonymous.
+The concept output is described in the `predicts` clause.
+The schema after the `predicts` keyword describes the data produced by the trained concept.
+(This schema is required but it can be [anonymous][1].)
+For example, if this concept classifies email into spam and not spam, the output schema for the concept would be a Bool.

-The `is` clause characterizes output.
+The `is` clause characterizes the output.
 The `is classifier` form specifies that the output is an enum.

-------> from web

-* The concept must be named after the `concept` keyword.
-* The `is` keyword specifies the kind of prediction the trained concept will produce.
-For example, a concept can specify `is classifier`.
-This means that the trained concept will categorize its input.
-Email, for example, can be classified as spam or not spam.
-Another option with this keyword is `estimator`.
-* The concept must declare an output schema after `predicts`.
-The output schema describes the data produced by the trained concept.
-For example if this concept classifies email into spam and not spam, the output schema for the concept would be a Bool.
-The output schema can be a named schema, where the name refers to a full schema definition elsewhere, or it can be anonymous, which is a parenthesized list of name, type pairs.
-See the section on schema declarations for more information.
-* A trained concept gets input from streams or (if multiple concepts are used) from another concept.
-The `input` keyword refers to the stream that is the original input to the system.
-All data flowing through the system has a schema associated with it.
-In some cases this is calculated rather than explicit.
-* If the `input` keyword appears in the `follows` list, it means that the input stream flowing into this concept comes from outside the BRAIN.
-The `input` keyword must always be accompanied by a schema (named or anonymous) because the data stream originates outside the Brain; if no schema was present, data types and formats being input would be unknown.
-* The `feeds` list is a list of concepts and streams (including the predefined output stream) for which the output of this concept is a source.
-* The `input` keyword cannot not appear in the feeds list and the `output` keyword cannot appear in the follows list.
-* The concept statement is terminated by the `end` keyword.

-### Discussion
+The `is estimator` form specifies that the output is a value.

-Concept input can come from a stream or another concept.
+Concept input can come from a concept as well as the `input` stream.

 When input comes from a concept, the type of the input doesn't matter.
 This is because concepts don’t act on normal data science data structures.
 The concept input is a matrix which has no type.

 Concepts do care about their input types when input comes from a stream.
 This is because the input needs to go through an encoder to become a tensor and the encoder must know the input types.
 In this case the input types are defined by the output schema of the stream feeding the concept.

 The `predicts` output of a concept is also a matrix which has no type (a tensor).
 The function of the `predicts` output schema is to select a decoder for that output matrix.
 This output schema decodes concepts.
-The decoding is used for debugging and also as hints for training.
-However note that it is advisable to avoid collapsing arbitrary encodings to CS values because it's a loss of  information - it's a compression of data.
-In general concepts feeding concepts (with no intervening stream) results in better learning (because when concepts feed concepts they are not collapsed).

-### Example(s)
+### Examples

-------> from web

 **get_high_score**